Parents' and caregivers' guide to online radicalization.

 Universitywide Bias Prevention Campaign

 Education as Disruption:

-In this video, our panel will discuss how we can repair harm and what practices and behavior contribute to an inclusive environment for faculty, staff, and students.
-The video will go live November 3 at 12:00pm EST
+In this video, our panel discusses how we can repair harm and what practices and behavior contribute to an inclusive environment for faculty, staff, and students.

 Why Should I Speak Up?

 Daily indignities and other acts of bias disrupt learning and working environments and harm members of our community.

 Speak Up! is a call to action for all members of the university community to respond when they observe bigotry and to be vigilant about disrupting personally held bias.